winitzki/scall/tutorial/programming_dhall.md

 let LFixK = λ(F : (Type → Type) → Type → Type) → λ(a : Type) → ∀(r : Type → Type) → (∀(s : Type) → F r s → r s) → r a
 ```
 This is the general Church encoding at the level of type constructors.

-For instance, with the pattern functor `F` defined above, we obtain the type constructor for perfect binary trees:
+We call this the **higher-kinded Church encoding**.

+This section will study a simple example of this encoding:  the type constructor for perfect binary trees via the pattern functor `F` defined above.

 ```dhall
 let PBTree : Type → Type = LFixK F